Host ASP.NET Core in a web farm

 Learn about configuration for apps hosted behind proxy servers and load balancers, which often obscure important request information.

-Host ASP.NET Core on Azure App Service
+Deploy ASP.NET Core apps to Azure App Service

 Azure App Service is a Microsoft cloud computing platform service for hosting web apps, including ASP.NET Core.
 App Service is a fully managed platform that provides automatic scaling, load balancing, patching, and continuous deployment.